louisbloom/telnet-gui/telnet-lisp/LANGUAGE_REFERENCE.md

 - `list` - Create list from arguments
 - `list-length` - Get length of list
 - `list-ref` - Get element at index (0-based)
+- `reverse` - Reverse a list (returns new list with elements in reverse order)
 - `null?` - Check if list is empty
 - `atom?` - Check if value is an atom (not a list)